kamaljshah/portfolio/README.md

 # portfolio
-Personal portfolio describing the professional work and other extra curricular achievements continuously updated..
+Personal portfolio describing the professional work and other extra curricular activites.
+This site is updated as new projects or achievements are conquered...